OpenWIS/openwis-documentation/_rules2/2017-12-06-OpenWIS-Governance-Roles-Responsibilities.md

 * Manage risks to the OpenWIS&reg; Association; act as point of escalation for Project-level risks
 * Appoint SC Chair and Vice-chair
 * Appoint TC Chair and Vice-chair
+* Publish a record of SC meetings, listing Recommendations and Resolutions made

 ### Technical Committee (TC)
 Defined in [Article 14: TECHNICAL COMMITTEE]({{ "/articles/14-technical-committee.html" | prepend: site.baseurl }})